From little things,

 - TIN has over 50 regular and active volunteers who annually provide 18,500 hours of time and energy to the organisation and the community.

-Trees In Newcastle are a not for profit community environmental organisation.
-We employ people and also utilise volunteer labour to fulfill our outcomes.
+Trees In Newcastle is a not-for-profit community environmental organisation.
+We employ nursery staff, contractors and volunteers to fulfill our outcomes.

 Currently we offer Bush Regeneration Services and Native plant stock.
-We propagate from seed and cuttings, from material we collect locally, to continue to support regeneration and landcare projects in the Hunter region.
+We propagate from seed and cuttings, from material we collect locally, to continue to support regeneration and community projects in the Hunter region.

-Our Nursery now resides at Kalaroo Road at Belmont State Wetland Park., Belmont.
-We are currently not open to the public but can take orders and contracts.
+Our Trees in Newcastle Nursery is now located at 119 Kalaroo Road at Belmont State Wetland Park, Belmont.
+We are currently open to the public for plant sales and can take stock orders and planting contracts.
+Plants can be purchased online for pick-up at the Nursery.

 We have DGR status which allows us to take tax deductible donations to support our work.